Introducing the 40 Piece Challenge: Background

 You won’t become a competent English reader if each year you learn to read and recite just a few poems each year.
 Likewise, you won’t become a competent and well-rounded pianist—and you won’t have the skill to play on your own after your lessons have ended—if you learn just a few recital pieces each year.
 The phrase “40 piece challenge” was coined by the Australian piano teacher Elisa Milne.
 In 2018-19 we offered the Challenge to a few students for the first time.
 Eight students attempted the challenge and five of these finished it; two others came close.
-In 2022-23, eight students completed the challenge.
+In each year since, we've had a handful of students accept and compete the challenge.
+In 2023-24, ten students completed the challenge.

 The Challenge